benchling/app-examples-python/examples/chem-sync-local-flask/README.md

 Let's update our configuration to:
 1. Specify a folder for syncing sequences
 2. Link a molecule schema and fields for the synced chemicals
-3. Select an assay run schema to associate with our Benchling App
+3. [Optional] If using a Run, select an assay run schema to associate with our Benchling App

 ![image info](./docs/update-app-config.gif)